kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 You are using a function like `FORMAT()` that is extremely inefficient compared to other approaches.
 Most formatting should be performed in the client and not in the database engine.

-- See [FORMAT() is nice and all, but…](https://sqlperformance.com/2015/06/t-sql-queries/format-is-nice-and-all-but) from Aaron Bertrand
+- See [FORMAT() is nice and all, but… 🗗](https://sqlperformance.com/2015/06/t-sql-queries/format-is-nice-and-all-but) by Aaron Bertrand
-- See: [FORMAT is a convenient but expensive SQL Server function - Part 1](https://www.mssqltips.com/sqlservertip/7144/sql-date-format-comparison-sql-format-sql-convert/) from Aaron Bertrand
+- See: [FORMAT is a convenient but expensive SQL Server function - Part 1 🗗](https://www.mssqltips.com/sqlservertip/7144/sql-date-format-comparison-sql-format-sql-convert/){:target="_blank" rel="noopener"} bt Aaron Bertrand
-- See [FORMAT is a convenient but expensive SQL Server function – Part 2](https://www.mssqltips.com/sqlservertip/7145/sql-date-format-comparison-computed-column-materialized-column/) from Aaron Bertrand
+- See [FORMAT is a convenient but expensive SQL Server function – Part 2 🗗](https://www.mssqltips.com/sqlservertip/7145/sql-date-format-comparison-computed-column-materialized-column/){:target="_blank" rel="noopener"} by Aaron Bertrand

 [Back to top](#top)